THE CONFIDENCE MONITOR It's not just for vocalists anymore!

 Chords Appearing in Wrong Positions

-• Check chord placement in ChordProEditor - position chords directly above target syllables
+• Check chord placement in ChordProEditor - position chords directly to the left of target syllables

 • Save and test in ProPresenter to verify positioning